breeflores129/LMU-CONNECT-CRM/README.md

 ## Retrospective
 ### Challenges
-Origionally had trouble cretaing the correct Salesforce account but was able to create a new one with my LMU email.
-I also faced a challenge accessing the CRM database.
-I contacted ITS about lmu.build.
+Currently attempting to connect and set up database to be able to create joins in CRM database.
 ### New Skills
-The Salesforce module taught me the way around the website and the different projects taht you can create.
+- The Salesforce module taught me the way around the website and the different projects taht you can create.
 <img width="321" alt="Salesforce completed module" src="https://github.com/user-attachments/assets/33ba2f05-9875-4208-be3e-d3589201f65b">
+- Created a custom object with custom fields in Salesforce.
+- Learned how to convert a sql file to a csv file using a python script.